Erasmus Exchange

 General Information

-Undergraduate students doing Single Honours Philosophy, Philosophy and Literature and the Philosophy with Degree programmes can go on an Erasmus Placement abroad for a full academic year.
-Students apply in their second year for a third year of study at a European institution, and then return to Warwick for their final year.
+Undergraduate students doing Single Honours Philosophy, Philosophy and Literature and the Philosophy with Degree programmes can apply for placement abroad for a full academic year.
+Students apply in their second year for a third year of study at a European or North American institution, and then return to Warwick for their final year.
 Students in their first or final year of study are not eligible to apply.

-Maths and Philosophy and PPE students may also choose to go on an Erasmus Placement abroad and can either contact the Philosophy Department Erasmus Co-ordinator or may prefer to talk to the co-ordinator in the relevant other department(s) about their partner institutions.
+Maths and Philosophy and PPE students may also choose to take a placement year abroad and can either contact the Philosophy Department Exchange Co-ordinator or may prefer to talk to the co-ordinator in the relevant other department(s) about their partner institutions.

-- EU as well as non EU students are eligible.
+- UK as well as non UK students are eligible.

-- Students would be registered at both the University of Warwick and the European University so would still be eligible for maintenance grants (as the monthly allowance from the EU is not intended to cover all maintenance costs).
+- Students would be registered at both the University of Warwick and the placement university so would still be eligible for maintenance grants.

 - You would normally be expected to follow the pattern and terms and conditions that a typical student in the University you are attending would with respect to workload (CATS requirements) and assessment although any results obtained during this year abroad would not contribute towards your final degree classification.
 Credit would be noted on your transcript for the work undertaken whilst on your year abroad.
 Students are not advised to exceed the equivalent of a 120 CAT workload during their year abroad.